Do Go On - 443 - The Theft of The Scream

 Yeah.

-Let them figure stuff out.
+Don't them figure stuff out.

-So on the fateful day in 1994, two of Enger's accomplices put his master plan into action.
+two of Enger's accomplices put his master plan into action.

-In the early hours of the morning, they propped a ladder against the National Gallery, broke
+they propped a ladder against the National Gallery,

-a window, stole the painting and left a note that said, thank you for the bad security.
+thank you for the bad security.

 How many books they need to read for this?

-And what questions was he asking?
+And what questions was he asking,

-How do you unfurl the ladder?
+how do you unfur the ladder?

 Yeah, this took him like six years to think about.

-He was overjoyed at achieving his dream
+He was overjoyed in achieving his dream

 of having the scream in his possession.